 2. Display the container of water and two action figures.
 Use them to demonstrate baptism.

 This is what baptism looks like.
 First, the pastor walks into the water, followed by the person who will be baptized.
-The pastor gently covers the person's mouth and nose so water doesn't go up the person's nose.
-Then he slowly dips the person under the water and then straight back up.
-(Demonstrate this with the action figures.)
+The paster dips the person under the water and then back up.